toucansites/website/contents/docs/[02]getting-started/[03]commands-docker/index.md

 ---
 category: "getting-started"
 title: "Docker Commands"
-description: "Toucan CLI commands via Docker for static site generation, hosting, and deployment"
+description: "Learn how to use Toucan CLI with Docker to easily build and deploy static sites on any system"
 order: 3
 ---

 # Docker Commands
 ---